andybalaam/spectrum-basic-httpd/README.md

 * Configure Apache to use the spectrum-basic.cgi file for .basic files.
 Something like this:
     AddHandler spectrum-basic .basic
     Action spectrum-basic /cgi-bin/spectrum-basic.cgi
+* Put your .basic files into /var/www/html
+* Start Apache
+* Navigate to e.g. http://localhost:80/hello.basic

+## TODO

+- Docs on a derived docker container that allows you to drop in your own .basic files

+- Support multiple simultaneous connections by using xvfb-run -a, and somehow kill the right Xvfb at the end.
+Alternatively, kill the right fuse instance, and Xvfb and xvfb-run should get killed automatically.
+Alternatively, kill the whole tree from xvfb-run down.